Aricwithana/DOMLauncher/README.md

 DEVELOPERS:

 The app itself is not extensive.
-The 'bulk' of the app comes from the custom DOMMods that I and others will create.
+The 'bulk' of the app comes from the custom DOMMods that I, you or others will create.
 I have written a collection of additional Cordova API Plugins to make this app function, the rest is just HTML/CSS/JS.

 These additional plugins include:

 Airplane Toggle
 App List-App Icon Generator
 Cellular Signal
-Full Screen Toggle
+FullScreen Toggle
 App/Activity/Settings Launcher
-Missed Communications (Missed calls/Unread sms)
+Missed Communications (Missed calls/Unread sms
 Mobile Data Controls
 Screenbrightness Controls
 Volume Controls (Media & Ringer)
-Wifi Controls - includes a Wifi Signal feature.
+Wifi Controls - includes a Wifi Signal feature
 Simple Save
 Bluetooth Controls